 10. DONATE TO THRIFT STORES

-As we noted above, you can always donate gently used clothing and goods to homeless shelters in and other organizations that look to redistribute high-quality essentials to people in need.
-But you can also unload some things that you own but don’t use — especially cold-weather gear — to the Goodwill or Salvation Army, Philly AIDS Thrift, or, Second Mile, which provides job experience and income to those who might struggle to access the job market because of homelessness or past incarcerationM
+As we noted above, you can always donate gently used clothing and goods to homeless shelters and other organizations that look to redistribute high-quality essentials to people in need.
+But you can also unload some things that you own but don’t use — especially cold-weather gear — to the Goodwill or Salvation Army, Philly AIDS Thrift, or, Second Mile, which provides job experience and income to those who might struggle to access the job market because of homelessness or past incarceration.

 (These places are a great resource for citizens on a limited budget looking for affordable clothing options — and reuse is always the environmentally-friendly way to go.)

-12. BUY A CANDLE.
+11. BUY A CANDLE.
 OR A MUG.
 OR A GIFT BOX.

 One of the many, many options Project HOME offers as a way to put a dent in homelessness is by shopping their little online store.
 It’s full of lovely artisanal products created by Project HOME residents, products that create employment opportunities within the organization.

-13. LEARN MORE ABOUT HOMELESSNESS
+12. LEARN – AND TALK – MORE ABOUT HOMELESSNESS

 Donating and volunteering are obviously effective ways to help address homelessness in Philadelphia, but it’s also useful to understand the circumstances that often lead to problems.
-Broke in Philly is a collaborative reporting project that works with 20 media outlets — including The Citizen — to support journalism about solutions to poverty and the city’s push toward economic justice.

-Consider checking out this helpful infographic, which helps to explain the factors that lead to homelessness — and ways that anyone can help.
-UnitedWay also outlines ways parents can talk to their kids about homelessness.
+Consider checking out this helpful infographic, which helps to explain the factors that lead to homelessness — and the most common places it takes place.

-14. CONTACT YOUR ELECTED OFFICIALS
+13. CONTACT YOUR ELECTED OFFICIALS

 Tell the politicians in Philadelphia that we need more supportive housing, more beds for those experiencing homelessness, and more effective avenues for dealing with housing insecurity and paths toward homes for everyone.
 Find out how to contact your elected officials here.
 You can also visit Project HOME’s advocacy page to see how you can support efforts already underway.

-15. LET PEOPLE KNOW THAT THEY’RE SEEN
+14. LET PEOPLE KNOW THAT THEY’RE SEEN

 Acknowledging our fellow citizens who are experiencing homelessness, even if it’s just to say hello or even an “I’m sorry, but I can’t help today,” is a small but important thing, particularly to someone who might otherwise feel invisible.